csdm/the-football-wall/README.md

-<strong><a href="https://thefootballwall.herokuapp.com/" target="_blank">Watch the project!</a></strong>

-<p style="font-size: 10px"><strong>*NOTE:</strong> the Heroku free plan provides that after a certain time of inactivity the server goes into a state of freezing.
-Don't worry if the page will not be reachable immediately: at the first access after the freezing the server will take a few seconds to start.</p>
+*NOTE: the Heroku free plan provides that after a certain time of inactivity the server goes into a state of freezing.
+Don't worry if the page will not be reachable immediately: at the first access after the freezing the server will take a few seconds to start.